This content was written and sponsored by The Keri Shull Team, Arlington’s top producing residential real estate team.

 Arlington is home to about 200 cybersecurity companies employing more than 5,000 people.
 These cyber-based acquisitions will most likely continue as more of Arlington’s cyber companies develop specialized products and solutions targeting industry needs.

 It is a testament to Arlington that so many technology companies have not only chosen to locate in Arlington but have thrived and developed a rich ecosystem of innovative companies leveraging federal funding to create and develop new products and services with applications in the private sector.

 Each week, “Just Reduced” spotlights properties in Arlington County whose price have been cut over the previous week.
 The market summary is crafted by licensed broker Aaron Seekford of Arlington Realty, Inc. GET MORE out of your real estate investment with Aaron and his team by visiting www.arlingtonrealtyinc.com or calling 703-836-6116 today!

 Please note: While Aaron Seekford provides this information for the community, he may not be the listing agent of these homes.

-As of June 17, there are 157 detached homes, 17 townhouses and 111 condos for sale throughout Arlington County.
-In total, 19 homes experienced a price reduction in the past week:
+As of August 12, there are 128 detached homes, 15 townhouses and 94 condos for sale throughout Arlington County.
+In total, 17 homes experienced a price reduction in the past week: